The goal of any medical facility is to provide high-quality care for the patients while maintaining high profitability.

 #6.
 Patient medication cost

-Calculated by dividing the hospital’s total medication cost by the number of stays, this is a valuable healthcare KPI to effectively track and optimize your expenses.
-By monitoring the cost of medication, your staff can avoid prescribing medication that patients can’t afford to pay for (or their insurance doesn’t cover).
+Calculated by dividing the hospital's total medication cost by the number of stays, this is a valuable healthcare KPI to effectively track and optimize your expenses.
+To streamline financial reporting, consider using an Expense report template to organize and monitor costs efficiently.
+By tracking medication expenses, your staff can avoid prescribing treatments that patients can't afford or that their insurance doesn't cover.

 #7.
 Average treatment charge